Gageperrin/it-notes/RHSCA.md

 #### 13.5 Configuring `logrotate` ####

 `logrotate` is started through `cron.daily` to ensure log files to not grow too big.
 Main configuration is in `/etc/logrotate.conf`.

+### Lesson 14: Managing Storage

+#### 14.1 Understanding Disk Layout ####

+Partitioning a disk isolates data.
+A common disk name is `dev/sda` for the first SCSI disk on a system.
+In the exam, the system disk will be `/dev/vda`.

+A system can either be a BIOS or UEFI.
+BIOS is kind of outdated.
+BIOS comes with Master Boot Records.
+UEFI come with GUID Based Partition Tables.
+Master Boot Record has only 64 bytes to store partition information.
+GPT can go up to 128 partitions.
+MBR invented logical partitions to extend partitions to go beyond the 4 partition cap.

+There are multiple partition utilities such as `parted`.

+#### 14.2 Understanding Linux Storage Options ####

+Partitions are the classic solution for Linux storage.
+It is used to allocate dedicated storage to specific types of data.
+LVM Logical volumes are used at default installation of RHEL.
+It adds flexibility to storage (resize, snapshots and more).
+A third option is Stratis which is a next generation Volume Managing Filesystem that uses thin provisioning by default.
+It is implemented in user space which makes API access possible.
+A fourth option is Virtual Data Optimizer.

+#### 14.3 Understanding GPT and MBR Partitions

+Master Boot Record is part of the 1981 PC specification.
+It uses 512 bytes to store boot information, 64 bytes to store partitions, and has space for 4 partitions only with a maximum size of 2 TiB each.
+Extended and logical partitions must be used to create more partitions.

+GUID Partition Table is a newer partition table invented in 2010 with more space to store limitations and overcome MBR limitations.
+It has a maximum of 128 partitions.

+#### 14.4 Creating partitions with `parted` ####

+While creating a partition, you do not automatically create a file system.
+The `parted` file system attribute only writes some unimportant file system metadata.
+In RHEL 8, `parted` is the default utility.
+Alternatively, use `fdisk` to work with MBR and `gidsk` to use GUID partitions.

+Start with `parted /dev/sdb`. `print` will show if there is a current partition table. `mklabel msdos|gpt` creates a partition table. `mkpart [part-type] [name] [fs-type] [start] [end]` to create a partition.
+For example `mkpart primary 1024MiB 2048MiB`.
+Use `print` to verify the created partition and `quit` to exit the parted shell. `udevadm settle` ensures that hte new partition device is created. `cat /proc/partitions` or `lsblk` can also be used to verify the partition.

+#### 14.5 Creating MBR Partitions with `fdisk` ####

+While `parted` is the default, `fdisk` is still a very useful utility in RHEL 8.

+Inside `fdisk`, run `m` to get a list of commands.
+Use `n` to create a new partition, `p` to print, `w` to write changes.

+#### 14.6 Understanding File System Differences ####

+XFS is the default file system in RHEL 8.
+It is fast, scalable, uses CoW to guarantee data integrity, and size can be increased (but not decreased).

+Ext4 was default in RHEL 6 and is still used.
+Backwards compatible back to Ext2 and uses Journal to guarantee data integrity.
+Size can be both increased and decreased.

+Btrfs is an experimental RHEL 7 solution that has not yet taken off.

+#### 14.7 Making and Mounting File Systems ####

+`mkfs.xfs` creates an XFS file system.
+Use `mkfs.[Tab][Tab]` to show a list of available file systems.
+Do not use `mkfs` by itself unless you intend to create an Ext2 file system.
+After making the file system, it can be mounted in runtime using the `mount` command.
+Use `umount` before disconnecting a device.

+To get a cleaner output of `mount`, use `grep` to pipe the argument with `'^/'.`

+#### 14.8 Mounting Partitions through `/etc/fstab` ####

+`/etc/fstab` is the main configuration file to persistently mount partitions. `/etc/fstab` content is used to generate systemd mounts by the `systemd-fstab-generator` utility.
+To update systemd, make sure to use `systemctl daemon-reload` after editing `/etc/fstab`.

+Use `mount -a` to mount file systems.

+#### 14.9 Managing Persistent Naming Attributes ####

+In datacenter environments, block device names may change.
+Different solutions exist for persistent naming.
+UUID is automatically generated for each device that contains a file system or anything similar.
+While creating the file system, `-L` can be used to set an arbitrary name (label) that can be used for mounting the file system.
+Unique device names are created in `/dev/disk`. `tune2fs` can be used to set a label too if it is not an xfs file system.
+For the RHCSA exam, UUID and label are most important to know.

+#### 14.10 Managing Systemd Mounts ####

+`/etc/fstab` mounts already are systemd mounts.
+Mounts can be created using systemd `.mount` files.
+Using `.mount` files allows you to be more specific in defining dependencies.
+Use `systemctl cat tmp.mount`. to see an example.

+Systemd mounts are easier to use than `/etc/fstab` because systemd has greater leeway for managing dependency relations.

+#### 14.11 Managing XFS File Systems ####

+The `xfsdump` utility can be used for creating backups of XFS formatted devices and considers specific XFS attributes.
+It only works on a complete XFS device and can make full backups (-l 0) or different levels of incremental backups. `xfsdump -l 0 -f /backupfiles/data.xfsdump /data` creates a full backup of the contents of the /data directory.

+The `xfsrestore` command is used to restore a backup made with `xfsdump`. `xfsrepair` can be manually started to repair broken XFS file systems.

+#### 14.12 Creating a Swap Partition ####

+Swap is RAM that is emulated on disk.
+It is a good supplement to available RAM.
+The amount of swap depends on server use.
+Swap can be created on any block device including swap files.
+While creating swap with `parted`, set the file system to `linux-swap`.
+After creating the swap partition, use `mkswap` to create the swap FS.
+Activate it using `swapon`.

+Swap partition mounts are not persistent unless there is a line in `etc/fstab`.
+(There is an example line in this file showing how to do it.)

+### Lesson 15: Managing Advanced Storage

+#### 15.1 Understanding LVM, Stratis, and VDO ####

+Logical volumes (LVM) add flexibility to storage.
+It is the default storage solution used during the RHEL installation.
+Stratis uses thin provisioning by default and is implemented in user space, making API access possible.
+Stratis is excellent for working with containers.
+Virtual Data Optimizer (VDO) focuses on efficiently storing files and manages deduplicated and compressed storage pools.

+#### 15.2 Understanding LVM Setup ####

+The volume group is the abstraction of all storage available on a system.
+Storage devices can be disks, partitions, etc. A volume group can be extended by adding more physical volumes.
+LV take disk space out of the volume group and do not have a direct relationship with physical volumes (unless configured otherwise).